 - Complete Digestive System: In this type of digestive system there are 2 openings to the outside of the body, a rear-end and a mouth.
 For instance: Chordates and Arthropods.

 - Incomplete Digestive System: It consists of only one open to the outside of the body a solitary opening which serves as both rear-end and mouth.
 For example Platyhelminthes.

 Body Symmetry: There are 3 types of symmetry.
 Bilateral, Radial, and Asymmetrical.

-- Bilateral Symmetry: Animals, where a body can be partitioned into indistinguishable left and right parts, are known to be known to be bilaterally symmetrical.
+- Bilateral Symmetry: Animals, where a body can be partitioned into indistinguishable left and right parts, are known to be bilaterally symmetrical.

 - Radial Symmetry: Animals tend to display spiral symmetry.
 For example Coelenterates, Echinoderms, and Ctenophores.